Alashiya

-Texts
+History

 The name of the state, rendered as Alashiya, is found on texts written in Egyptian, Hittite, Akkadian, Mycenean (Linear B) and Ugaritic.
+The name may be the origin of the later Biblical term Elishah.

+Hittites

+Around 1400 BC, the Hittite king Arnuwanda I chastised his vassal Madduwatta for raiding Alashiya, asserting that it was Hittite territory.
+Madduwatta replied that he had been unaware of the Hittite claim:

+Although Madduwatta's statement can be interpreted as prevarication, no surviving texts from this period refer to Hittite involvement in Alashiya and the empire's military situation would have made direct control unlikely.
+Thus, the political reality behind this statement remains unclear.

+Around 1200 BC, the Hittite kings Tudḫaliya IV and Šuppiluliuma II waged military campaigns in Alashiya and forced its king to sign a treaty of submission.

+Egypt

-It corresponds to the Biblical Elishah, thus meaning something like "under the god's protection" or "god's country", Some of the Amarna letters are from the king or the ministers of Alashiya.
+Some of the Amarna letters (c.
+1350 BC) are from the king or the ministers of Alashiya.
 They concern mostly the amount of copper that has been sent from Alashiya and requests for silver or ivory in return.
 One letter refers to 500 talents of copper (probably about 12.5 tons) and makes excuses as to why so little copper has been sent.
 The Pharaoh is also referred to by the King of Alashiya as his "brother", indicating that the king regarded himself as an equal, probably because of the economic power of his kingdom.
 Papyrus Anastasi IV, written several centuries later, also refers to copper (as well as cows) sent from Alashiya to Egypt.

-Any place identified as Alashiya must therefore have had sizable copper production during the Late Bronze Age.
-There are a number of other clues in the texts.
-The Amarna letters contain references to a ship belonging to the King of Alashiya and the men of Lukki (probably part of the Sea Peoples, similar to pirates) seizing villages in Alashiya.